MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/unsupported-properties-in-a-table-object-or-table-filter.md

 ## Unsupported Computed Properties

-If you attempt to add one of the computed properties listed below using **Columns.Add**, referencing the property either by the explicit property name or by namespace, you will get the error, **IDS_ERR_BLOCKED_PROPERTY**.
+If you attempt to add one of the computed properties listed below using **Columns.Add**, referencing the property either by the explicit property name or by namespace, you'll get the error, **IDS_ERR_BLOCKED_PROPERTY**.
 To determine the value of these properties, obtain the item object using its Entry ID and then use the item object to determine the property value (as in  `object.property`):

 - **AutoResolvedWinner**